naveed125/learn-jupyter/README.md

 pip install astropy
 ```

-The last 3lines are optional, i just needed these packages for testing.
+The last 3 lines are optional, i just needed these packages for testing.

 5. Start Jupyter